5 Child Identity Theft Statistics Every Parent Should Know

 One out of every 10 kids falls victim to identity theft

 Actually, that’s precisely why thieves target them.
-Because we adults don’t check, thieves can get away with their crimes for years with devastating and costly consequences, as the folks at CyLab discovered.
+Because we adults don’t check, thieves can get away with their crimes for years with devastating and costly consequences.
+Our research has turned up stories about unsuspecting teens having multiple lines of credit in their name, mortgages, auto loans, and even medical debt.

 What you can do: Sign up for a top-rated identity theft protection plan with a track record for stopping thieves cold in their tracks.
 Many of the best providers also offer family ID protection services, which are especially geared toward helping parents cope with everything from cyberbullying to social media safety.

-Kids that go online unsupervised earlier are more likely to become victims of identity theft.
+Kids who go online unsupervised earlier are more likely to become victims of identity theft

 Fraud Rate